CoolMathematics/CoolMathematics.github.io/index.md

-Here I will write some math notes.
+Here I will write some math notes!